Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems that you've provided a reference to a file rather than a specific text to translate.
-If you can provide the text from the README file that you'd like translated into Japanese, I'd be happy to help! 🎉📄
+Sure!
+However, it looks like the text you provided is a file reference rather than actual content.
+If you can provide the specific text you would like me to translate into Japanese, I would be happy to help! 😊